hanane-issa/python-crash-course/_build/html/_sources/module1/module_1e_notebook-execution.md

 # How to Run the Notebook Exercices

 After each module, you can test your knowledge with a coding exercice in a jupyter notebook file.
-You can run the notebooks in three different ways, depending on your preference and setup:
+You can run the notebooks in three different ways, depending on your preference and setup.
+Select the rocket sign on the top right side of the page to see your three options: